jarecoo/practice/notes.md

 - “There are two ways to be wealthy - to get everything you want, or to want everything you have.
 Which is easier right here and right now?”
 The Daily Stoic, p.95
 - “When we chase after happiness as a movement, it’s away from the present moment to another place, to some time other than now.
 And because we move away from the present moment, ironically, we move further away from happiness.
 Because when you think about it, happiness can only exist in this moment, right here, right now.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
 - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”
+- “Happiness is to enjoy the present, without anxious dependence upon the future" -Seneca

 ### Calm Down - Cultivate a Relaxed Attitude
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”